Hazardous drug handling

 This program combines didactic instruction and application-based learning to reinforce compounding knowledge, regulatory awareness, and practical skills in a structured, in-person environment.

-Build a strong foundation in compounding and pharmacy law with this comprehensive, live training designed for pharmacists, pharmacy technicians, and pharmacy professionals.
+Strengthen your foundation in compounding and pharmacy law through this practical, live training.
 Registration is below.

 What attendees said: